mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He thought about hae words, _eternal happiness under Ulu_.
 What did thi mean?
 He took a deep breath of the air above the black liquid to see if his vision came back again.
 A blob of orange emerged from the darkness, and a strange twinkle of blue near Shinna's waist. _What is that?_

 "What will it be?" thi asked.
 Kipnu walked toward hae slowly with the vial of black liquid in his hands and poured a drop out in front of hae.
 The crowd erupted into a frenzy of shouting and commotion as Setre pushed them away.
 He capped the vial of neutralizer and then took one more step toward her, taking hae hand and the vial of kanosin that lie within it.
 Shinna leaned into him and laughed gently.
 "You are the real deal, Kipnu um Heiko.
 You've earned that."
 Thi took both vials from his hand and placed one of them in a syringe.
 Thi placed the needle on his arm and a warm liquid filled his blood.
 It carried with it a tingling sensation that washed over him as the pain in his head subsided and his vision began to return.
 Thi removed the needle, and swapped out the empty vial for the vial of kanosin.
-Kipnu backed away, not wanting to endure the grip of the blue again but Setre stopped him abruptly.
+Kipnu backed away, not wanting to endure the grip of the blue again but Setre stopped him abruptly and held his body stationary.

 "It's not what you think," she said.
 He looked at the sincerity in her expression and realized how different she looked now, how gentle her features when touched by the light of the fire.
 "You done staring?" she said.
 He caught himself and moved back toward Shinna to accept whatever it was they had planned.

 "There is no cure for life," said Shinna as thi slipped the needle into his chest at a shallow angle.
 He felt a cold rush spreading and saw a blue light begin to draw the ornate pattern of a flow tattoo.
 "But the blue does come close."
 As thi removed the syringe, a drop of kanosin wept from the place where the syringe had entered him.
 Without hesitation, thi licked it off his skin and stared into his eyes with a smirk.
 "Never forget," thi whispered, then returned to hae place in front of the fire.

 "Kipnu," thi said his name with a projecting voice, and the crowd stepped in closer.
-He counted nearly a thousand people, all clothed in black kelp with blue markings on their skin.
+They all were clothed in black kelp with blue markings on their skin. _Are these the same people from the yurt?
+None of them are suffering from withdrawal._

 "You have proven your worth and your loyalty to us, to this place.
 Yesterday, you were enslaved by the light.
-Today, you are a guardian of the dark."
+Today, you serve the dark."
 Setre came up behind him and lifted his arms one-by-one, clothing him with a well-fitting thick black coat.
 She turned him around the crowd whooped and hollered for Kipnu.
-But he felt no warmth by their voices; he felt shackled to this place, to the people that too were shackled.
+But he felt no warmth by their voices; he felt shackled to this place, to these people that too could never leave.

-The two of them walked into the crowd, and he watched as they turned from polishing their spears or eating their bread, their cold eyes throwing a rehearsed greeting.
+Setre walked him into the crowd, and he watched as they turned from polishing their spears or eating their bread, their cold eyes throwing a rehearsed greeting.
 Suddenly, a hand placed itself in his and left behind a slip of paper.
 He turned around to find who it was, his eyes scanning over the crowd, but he couldn't be sure of who it could have been.

 "What's gotten into you?" asked Setre.